Brendenfriedel/DiGiVor/README.md

 #### Troubleshooting
 If the DiGiVor does not connect, confirm your network settings are correct and your IP is in the same subnet as the DiGiCo Console.
 Also confirm that all network settings in DiGiVor match the console.

-If faders are not populating correctly, click the "Refresh Console" button.
-This will send a request to the console to repopulate all fields.

 Make sure commands were loaded for ipad_SDv2 or ipad_Q.

-#### Tested Console's
-DiGiCo SD10
-DiGiCo SD9
-DiGiCo SD8
-DiGiCo SD7
-DiGiCo SD11i
-DiGiCo Q225
-DiGiCo Q338